 Stealing your identity could mean using personal information without your permission, such as your name, Social Security number, bank account information, or credit card number.
-The about preventing and responding to identify theft.
+The Federal Trade Commission offers information about preventing and responding to identify theft.

 Imposter scammers try to convince you to send money by pretending to be someone you know or trust like a sheriff, local, state, or federal government employee, or charity organization.
 Remember, caller ID can be faked.
 You can always call the organization or government agency and ask if the person works for them before giving any money.

 Mail fraud letters look real but the promises are fake.
 A common warning sign is a letter asking you to send money or personal information now to get something valuable after you send the money or information.

 In phishing, a scammer impersonates a business or a person to trick you into giving out your personal information, such as passwords, credit card numbers, or bank account information.
 A scammer may use fraudulent emails, texts, or websites to steal this information from you.
 These emails can look authentic.

 A security freeze prevents new creditors from accessing your credit file and others from opening accounts requiring a credit check in your name, until you lift the freeze.